To make it easier to see which plants are available in your area, please click on the drop-down box above and select

 Flower Carpet RED

 Flower Carpet® RED prefers hot warm conditions and just blooms and blooms and blooms.
-From mid-late Spring clusters of 25-30 of deep velvety deep-red single flowers appear all over the plant, accented by brilliant golden yellow stamens, sitting over deep glossy dark green foliage with a burgundy edge.
+From mid-late Spring clusters of 25-30 of velvety deep-red single flowers appear all over the plant, accented by brilliant golden yellow stamens, sitting over deep glossy dark green foliage with a burgundy edge.
 And this show continues on until late Fall.

 Flower Carpet® RED has superlative disease-resistance to common rose blights such as black spot and mildew - developed over a 25-year period by Noack Rosen, the German rose-breeders known for their early commitment to disease-resistant hybrids.